yonatanref007/blockchain/README.md

 ## Features

-**Decentralized Storage:** All video content is stored on IPFS for censorship resistance and security.

 **Ethereum Tipping System:** Enables fair and transparent tipping using smart contracts and MetaMask integration.

 **User Profiles:** Customizable profiles for content creators and viewers.